cecileane/computingtools/pages/notes0906-bestpractices.md

 [Wilson et al. 2017](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005510) on data management, programming, collaborating with colleagues, organizing projects, tracking work, and writing manuscripts.

+Of their summary, I would like to emphasize the following points:

+4. Project organization
+   - Put each project in its own directory, which is named after the project.
+   - Put text documents associated with the project in the `doc` directory.
+   - Put raw data and metadata in a `data` directory and files generated during cleanup and analysis in a results directory.
+   - Put project source code in the `src` directory.
+   - Put external scripts or compiled programs in the `bin` directory.
+   - Name all files to reflect their content or function.

 ---
 [previous](notes0906.html) & [next](notes0906-intro-shell.html)